 - In responding to a Civil Rule 56 Motion, it is most useful for the court to have counsel initially and specifically identify precisely what, if any, material disputes of fact are asserted to exist.

 - The Court reserves the right to disregard pages of memoranda beyond the limits set in the Local Rules, absent prior leave to file longer documents.

 - Except as provided in Local Rules 21 and 55, briefing of motions is controlled by Local Rule 21 (PDF).
 Accordingly, motions are generally not reviewed until 28 days after they are filed.

-In the event that the matter requires more urgent attention, counsel shall promptly notify the Staff Attorney.
+In the event that the matter requires more urgent attention, counsel shall promptly notify staff attorney Michael Walton.
 The Court strongly encourages advance discussion with opposing counsel prior to filing time-sensitive motions to seek agreements/stipulations on both the subject of the motion and any briefing deadlines.